phalgunaperavali/phalgunaperavali.github.io/README.md

 # Phalguna Peravali Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This site showcases my skills, projects, and professional experiences as a [Your Profession, e.g., Software Engineer, Web Developer, etc.].
-Additionally, it includes detailed sections about my education, certifications, and interests.
+This site showcases my skills, projects, and professional experiences as a Software Engineer/ Full Stack Developer Additionally, it includes detailed sections about my education, certifications, and interests.

 ## Features